 - Not-So-Fleeting Passionate Hobbies: A man of many interests, he had a great many hobbies, some of which were customary for men of his status, such as poetry and appreciation of art; and some were way out there for the age, such as cooking and taiko drumming.

 - Cool Helmet: His iconic crescent moon helmet.
 It's a wonder that thing didn't take someone else's eye out.

 - Real Men Cook: One of his many hobbies was cooking, and he liked to entertain his guests by serving them food he made himself.

 - Sadistic Choice: When forced to shoot through his father to kill the kidnappers.

 - NHK drama film Dokuganryuu Masamune, starring a young Ken Watanabe.
 Obviously about Masamune.

-- However, in Warriors Orochi, he's back, and now constantly being a henchman of Orochi.
+- However, in Warriors Orochi, he's back, and now a constant henchman of Orochi.

-- Sengoku Basara's version has attained infamy, wherein Masamune is an Engrish-speaking Badass who can wield six swords at once and is a brazen cool dude who is the main protagonist and rival of Sanada Yukimura.
+- Sengoku Basara's version has attained infamy, wherein Masamune is a Gratuitous English-speaking Badass Blood Knight who can wield six swords at once.
+He wants to take over the world and is The Rival of fellow poster boy Sanada Yukimura.
 And his horse is a motorbike.